-Because it uses audio, visual content and text in concert, webinars are peculiarly suited for marketing and promotions.
-In many cases, webinars are free to the public, in the hopes that it would lead to a desired action, such as enrolling in a class, buying a product or service, or registering on a website.
+Because it uses audio, visual content, and text in concert, webinars are peculiarly suited for marketing and promotions.
+In many cases, webinars are free to the public in the hopes that they will lead to the desired action, such as enrolling in a class, buying a product or service, or registering on a website.
 Sometimes webinars are the products themselves, where the audience has to pay to participate.

 Images to text content are like condiments in your sandwich.
 It is still good without it, but it is not as interesting.
 Images add depth and variation to your content, giving your eyes some relief from reading blocks of text.
 According to Jeff Bullas, articles that include relevant images get nearly double the views than the same content sans images.

 While webinars are not precisely articles, the same principle applies.
 You want to give your audience something else to look at other than your face to keep their attention from wandering.
 The right images can also bring home a point much better than talking about it.

 Show, don’t tell.
 Videos make it much easier to show your audience what you mean.
 It is also easy to present your service or product much more convincingly rather than just talking about it, especially if you can mix in some user-generated videos.
 Perhaps most importantly, video increases conversion by more than 80%.

 You can simply include generic royalty-free videos into your webinar if you don’t want to make your own.
 But it will not have the same impact as one customized for your purposes.
 It is easy enough to make one with idiot-proof and free video editing software for Windows or Mac, or you could have a professional service do it for you.